 Indeed, Madsen, from the EU’s Kosovo Office described RED as “an ambitious endeavour meeting the needs for evidence based and informed policy making”.
 The study is also timely, coinciding with a ‘national debate on the education system’ taking place in Kosovo, he added.

 The ETF’s Head of Systems Performance and Assessment Unit, Hugues Moussy, who chaired the event, thanked all the speakers for their acknowledgement of the ETF’s methodology and for opening avenues of future work together.

 What is RED?

-The ETF’s Senior Human Capital Development Expert, Marie Dorleans, working on the development of the methodology and implementation described during the session RED's system level approach which examines the whole education sector based on which findings and recommendations for follow-up are presented and categorised within three essential pillars: inequality, financing, and governance.
+The ETF’s Senior Human Capital Development Expert, Marie Dorleans, who works on the development of the methodology and implementation described, during the session, RED's system level approach which examines the whole education sector based on which findings and recommendations for follow-up are presented and categorised within three essential pillars, namely: inequality, financing, and governance.

 “The diagnosis and recommendations reflect structural, organizational and capacity related areas of the system and the role and participation of stakeholders,” said Dorleans.

 In Kosovo, digitalisation and early childhood education emerged as areas requiring specific attention.
 Other pertinent issues include the urban-rural divide, the increase of enrolments in private education, uneven use of resources at school level, school and sectoral leadership, and the gathering of data and monitoring for policy making.